adambadura/type_name/README.md

 ## Future development

 1. **Support for Microsoft Visual C++.** It can be done with a similar approach using `__FUNCSIG__`.
 However, to do it with current form a compiler bug must be corrected first.
-Which should happen in [upcoming release 15.8 Preview 3](https://developercommunity.visualstudio.com/content/problem/275141/c2131-expression-did-not-evaluate-to-a-constant-fo.html).
+See the thread on [Developer Community](https://developercommunity.visualstudio.com/content/problem/275141/c2131-expression-did-not-evaluate-to-a-constant-fo.html).
 2. **Introspection of the value.** For example skipping or iterating over namespaces, counting template arguments, extracting template arguments, ...
-3. **Support for older compilers.** It seems that older compilers and older standards could still deliver same value as a fixed size character array.
+3. **Support for older compilers.** It seems that older compilers and older standards could still deliver the same value as a fixed size character array.
 However, it would require significantly more code.
 Probably use of support library for compile-time strings handling.
 4. **Enum value name query.** It seems this could be used to provide a meta-function to query enum value as a string.
 The main difficulty is that there is no auto-deduction for template type arguments which means that providing enum value alone is not enough and one must get first the enum type and then the value.